 1) The word we find in English Bibles for an assembly is an Anglo-Saxon extraction of the Scottish word chirche, pronounced “kirk“ for a gathering (of a clan or clans).

 2) No Scotsmen or Scottish language was around for the first several centuries AD, so this word was unavailable when the NT was written and compiled.
 The only word identifying any assemblies in the NT is the Greek ecclesia; a transliteration or spelling of the word for assembly out of the Greek and into both Latin and English.
 And alone it does not mean a thing to an uninitiated reader.
 And while Jesus and his disciples spoke Aramaic and Hebrew, they likely never spoke Greek or Latin.
 Ecclesia is the root word from the title of the OT book Ecclesiastes.
 And it comes to us straight from Jerome’s Latin Vulgate translation of 382 AD.
 It was misidentified (then and now) as a proper name or position: The Preacher.
 But most of the scholars (then and now) tell us it is not.
-But it is this word in both the Greek and Latin root form (ecclesia), which came to be used throughout the New Testament for the word church or assembly.
+And it is this Latin/Greek word or root form (ecclesia), which was used throughout the New Testament to identify those assemblies of Christians on the first day of the week.

 (This is a copy of Matthew 16:18 as it appears in the Vulgate – so that you can see the similarities: “et ego dico tibi quia tu es Petrus et super hanc petram aedificabo ecclesiam meam et portae inferi non praevalebunt adversum eam” And in the Greek (from the Westcott-Hort New Testament): καγω δε σοι λεγω οτι συ ει πετρος και επι ταυτη τη πετρα οικοδομησω μου την εκκλησιαν και πυλαι αδου ου κατισχυσουσιν αυτης).
 (These things are included to provide history and information.
 Please remember that the editors here are neither linguists nor scholars.)